5 Tips to Choose the Right Tires for Your Vehicle

 Tires help to ensure that your vehicle drives smoothly on the road, but they are not the only important part of your car.
 There are a variety of other intricate components under the hood that are crucial to the functions of your vehicle, but each and every one of those parts can have issues.

-Additionally, all Endurance plans come with Elite Benefits, for a small activation fee, that offers bonus perks such as 24/7 roadside assistance, key fob replacement, and even reimbursements for up to two tires per year due to road hazards.
+Additionally, all Endurance plans come with Elite Benefits, for a small activation fee, that offers bonus perks such as 24/7 roadside assistance, key fob replacement, and even reimbursements for up to four tires per year due to road hazards.
 This means you can be covered in the event your newly purchased tires become damaged.

 To learn more, don’t hesitate to reach out to our customer service team at (800) 253-8203 or request a FREE quote online.
 Alternatively, consider exploring our eCommerce store to view instant price previews so you can shop more confidently.